-- Take the blood thinning medication prescribed by your surgeon. - Mobilize every hour that you are awake, but limit it to less than 5 minutes at a time. - While you are sitting or in bed, pump your ankles (see page 33) and flex your leg muscles to improve circulation. - Use compression stockings or an intermittent pneumatic limb device (review Education video).
+- Take the blood thinning medication prescribed by your surgeon. - Mobilize every hour that you are awake, but limit it to less than 5 minutes at a time. - While you are sitting or in bed, pump your ankles (see page 31) and flex your leg muscles to improve circulation. - Use an intermittent pneumatic limb device (review Education video).